10 Times You Shouldn’t Use Antibacterial Wipes

 Here’s that alcohol problem again: Many disinfectant or antibacterial wipes contain it, and alcohol can dehydrate supple leather.
 Repeated use may leave your leather goods looking dry and chalky.

 What to use instead: You’ll want to use a gentle cleaner on leather, like baby soap, and put a few drops into a quart or so of water.
-When you’re finished cleaning, go over the leather again with a clean, damps sponge to remove any soapy residue.
-And if you do want to use disinfecting wipes on leather, be sure to read the label and make sure it doesn’t contain alcohol.
-Find out which household products kill the coronavirus.
+When you’re finished cleaning, go over the leather again with a clean, damp sponge to remove any soapy residue.
+And if you do want to use disinfecting wipes on leather, read the label to make sure they don’t contain alcohol.
+Find out which household products kill coronavirus.

 You can dull the beautiful finish of lacquered chairs and desks by using these alcohol-containing wipes.
 The same is true for any woodwork in your home, such as staircase railings or chair molding, which may have a high-sheen lacquer finish.

-What to use instead: Here’s another one you shouldn’t overthink: Use gentle soap and warm water.
-Put one teaspoon of soap into a half-gallon of water and use a damp—not dripping—cloth.
-By the way, did you know about these ways you haven’t been using bleach—but should be?
+What to use instead: Use gentle soap and warm water.
+Seriously, don’t overthink it.
+Put one teaspoon of liquid soap into a half-gallon of water and use a damp (not dripping) cloth.
+On the other hand, these are the things you shouldn’t clean with water.

 If the disinfectant is good for doorknobs and kitchen surfaces, it should be good for your hands, right?
 Not so fast, Cameron says.
 “Never clean your hands with antibacterial wipes before or while eating, because the wipes leave a residue on the skin.
 Plus, not all the microbes and bacteria will wipe away,” she says.
 “The alcohol may irritate the skin, too.”